KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 ## Feature Aspects

-In feature-u, "aspect" is a general term used to refer to the various ingredients that, when combined, constitute your app.
-For example, "aspects" may refer to actions, reducers, components, routes, logic, etc.
+In feature-u, "aspect" is a general term used to refer to the various ingredients that (when combined) constitute your application.
+As an example, "aspects" may refer to redux elements (actions, reducers, selectors), UI ingredients (components, routes, etc.), logic modules, etc, etc, etc.

-Some aspects are of interest to feature-u while others are not ...
-**feature-u is only interested in aspects that it configures and manages** (_for example to: redux, redux-logic, router, etc_).
+Some aspects are of interest to feature-u while others are internal implementation details of a feature.  **feature-u is only concerned with aspects that are required to manage and configure other frameworks** (_for example: redux, redux-logic, navigation routers, etc._).

+In essence, aspects are feature-u's plugable wrapper into other framework/utilities.  feature-u doesn't change these wrapped frameworks in any way.
+You use them in the same way, employing their promoted APIs.
+What aspects accomplishes then is two fold:

+  1. It accumulates these framework-specific resources over a cross-cut of multiple features, combining them into an all-inclusive application resource.

+  2. It (_conveniently_) automatically manages and configures these wrapped frameworks, simplifying your application startup process.

+Consequently, aspects are packaged separately from feature-u, so you can "pick and choose" the ones that match your project's run-time stack.

+You can even define your own aspect (_if the one you need doesn't already exist_), by using feature-u's open and extendable Aspect API.

-Let's take a closer look at the various aspects that make up a feature, and discuss feature-u's interest in each.
+Let's take a closer look at some example aspects that you may use in defining a feature, and discuss feature-u's interest in each.

+?? refactor this list by:
+   - redux (actions/reducers/selectors)
+   - redux-logic
+   - Components
+   - Navigational Routers

   * [Actions](#actions)
   * [Reducers (state)](#reducers-state)